ADD CONDITION

 Renal Impairment

-Always consult your healthcare provider for personalized advice and to ensure that your treatment plan is safe and effective for your specific health needs.
-They can provide guidance based on your kidney function and overall health.
+Always consult your healthcare provider for personalized advice and to ensure that your treatment plan is safe and effective for your specific condition.
+They can provide guidance based on your individual health needs.

 Hepatic Impairment